 - id: (mandatory) A name for the job.
 Should be unique, an error will be generated if there are duplicates.
 Should contain characters in [a-z0-9/-].
 This field used to be called name.
 That name is now deprecated.
 For backwards compatibility it is still recognized and used if id is missing. - summary: (mandatory) A human readable name for the job.
 This value is available for translation into other languages.
 It is used when listing jobs.
 It must be one line long, ideally it should be short (50-70 characters max). - plugin: (mandatory) For historical reasons it's called "plugin" but it's better thought of as describing the "type" of job.
-The allowed types are: - manual jobs that require the user to perform an action and then decide on the test's out- - shell jobs that run without user intervention and automatically set the test's outcome. - user-interact jobs that require the user to perform an interaction, after which the outcome is automatically set. - user-interact-verify jobs that require the user to perform an interaction, run a command after which the user is asked to decide on the test's outcome.
-This is essentially a manual job with a command. - attachment jobs whose command output will be attached to the test report or submission. - resource A job whose command output results in a set of rfc822 records, containing key/value pairs, and that can be used in other jobs' requires expressions. - qml A test with GUI defined in a QML file. - requires: (optional).
+The allowed types are: - manual jobs that require the user to perform an action and then decide on the test's outcome. - shell jobs that run without user intervention and automatically set the test's outcome. - user-interact jobs that require the user to perform an interaction, after which the outcome is automatically set. - user-interact-verify jobs that require the user to perform an interaction, run a command after which the user is asked to decide on the test's outcome.
+This is essentially a manual job with a command. - attachment jobs whose command output will be attached to the test report or submission. - resource A job whose command output results in a set of rfc822 records, containing key/value pairs, and that can be used in other jobs' requires expressions.

+qml A test with GUI defined in a QML file.

+requires: (optional).
 If specified, the job will only run if the conditions expressed in this field are met.

-- Requirements can be logically chained with or and and operators.
-They can also be placed in multiple lines, respecting the rfc822 multi-line syntax, in which case all requirements must be met for the job to run (and ed). - depends: (optional).
+Conditions are of the form <resource>.<key> <comparison-operator> 'value' (and|or) ...
+Comparison operators can be ==, != and in.
+Values to compare to can be scalars or (in the case of the in operator) arrays or tuples.
+The not in operator is explicitly unsupported.
+Requirements can be logically chained with or and and operators.
+They can also be placed in multiple lines, respecting the rfc822 multi-line syntax, in which case all requirements must be met for the job to run (and ed).

+- depends: (optional).
 If specified, the job will only run if all the listed jobs have run and passed.
 Multiple job names, separated by spaces, can be specified. - after: (optional).
 If specified, the job will only run if all the listed jobs have run (regardless of the outcome).
 Multiple job names, separated by spaces, can be specified.